 We live in a rapidly changing society that is driven by higher and higher levels of technological advancement.
 New technologies, like virtual reality and augmented reality, are creating greater and more powerful capabilities for humanity, offering opportunities for change that are fundamentally deeper than additional hours of relaxation and greater economic prosperity.
+These technologies will play a huge rule in the future of police technology and innovation.
 New capabilities are changing the way people view the world and their place in it.

-Augmented Reality (AR) applications for police and law enforcement SWAT and Tactical Teams
+Augmented Reality (AR) applications for police SWAT and Tactical Teams

 AR applications for police and law enforcement criminal investigations